 More about Local Solid Waste Management Planning (LSWMP):

-- Local Solid Waste Management Plan (LSWMP) Outline and Checklist - Outlines the requirements for planning units to develop a Local Solid Waste Management Plan (LSWMP).
+- Local Solid Waste Management Plan (LSWMP) Outline - Outlines the requirements for planning units to develop a Local Solid Waste Management Plan (LSWMP).

 - Solid Waste Composition and Characterization - Information to help communities in evaluating appropriate materials management strategies and implenting NY's solid waste management hierachy.